Quantile Coherency: A General Measure for Dependence between Cyclical Economic Variables: Conclusion

-In an empirical application, we have shown that asset pricing theories may not suit the data well, as commonly documented by researchers, because rich dependence structures exists varying across quantiles and frequencies in the joint distribution of returns.
+In an empirical application, we have shown that classical asset pricing theories may not suit the data well, as commonly documented by researchers, because rich dependence structures exists varying across quantiles and frequencies in the joint distribution of returns.
 We document strong dependence of the bivariate returns series in periods of large negative returns, while positive returns display less dependence over all frequencies.
-This result is not favorable for an investor, as exactly the opposite would be desired: choosing to invest to a stocks with independent negative returns, but dependent positive returns.
+This result is not favourable for an investor, as exactly the opposite would be desired: choosing to invest to stocks with independent negative returns, but dependent positive returns.
 Our tool reveals that systematic risk originates more strongly from lower quantiles of the joint distribution in the long-, and medium-run investment horizons in comparison to the upper quantiles.
+In a modelling exercise, we have illustrated how quantile coherency can be employed in the inspection of time series models and might help to find a model that is capable of capturing the dependencies of cycles of quantile-related features which we had previously revealed in our empirical application.

-We believe that our work opens many exciting routes for future theoretical as well as empirical research.
+We believe that our work might open up many exciting new routes for future theoretical as well as empirical research.
 From the perspective of applications, exploratory analysis based on the quantile cross-spectral estimators can reveal new implications for improvement or even restating of many economic problems.
 Dependence in many economic time series is of a non-Gaussian nature, calling for an escape from covariance-based methods and allowing for a detailed analysis of the dependence in the quantiles of the joint distribution.